ElPitagoras14/anime-scraper/README.md

 > [!IMPORTANT]
 > Rename `.env.example` to `.env` and fill it.
+> Rename `docker-compose.yaml.example` to `docker-compose.yaml` and fill it.
-> Ensure that you fill environment variables on `.env` file at the root of the project.
+> Ensure that you fill environment variables on `.env` and `docker-compose.yaml` files at the root of the project.

 ### Docker Use